-The strength of a heart—this is hard to describe.
+The strength of a heart—this is hard to describe, yes.
 But when I think about love, I think about power.
 I think about the magical connection between two stranger’s souls—the coming together and creating.
 The becoming.
 The beauty.

 How strong our hearts must be.